memmam/COVID-19-Tracker/README.md

 # ⚠️ NO LONGER MAINTAINED ⚠️
-If you can fix the bot and get it running again, I will gladly welcome a pull request, but I just do not have the cognitive bandwidth between finals, the protests, and my upcoming internship to maintain the bot now that it no longer seems to work.
-I apologize.
+~~If you can fix the bot and get it running again, I will gladly welcome a pull request, but I just do not have the cognitive bandwidth between finals, the protests, and my upcoming internship to maintain the bot now that it no longer seems to work.
+I apologize.~~

+With the closure of Twitter's free API, I no longer have the means to maintain this code even if I wanted to.
+Additionally, we are long past the point that COVID case statistics tracking is still important or relevant.
+I also have been merging in Dependabot PRs without testing them, so I'm unsure of the state of the code unless you go back to the last release build.
+Given all of these factors.
+I am archiving the repository.
+If you want to make your own version, you are free to fork it without fear of licensing, since the code is public domain.

 # COVID-19 Tracker v10.7d
 Bot for posting information on spread of Coronavirus Disease 2019 (COVID-19) to Twitter and Discord.
 The official instance of this bot can be found at [@COVID19Tracker](https://twitter.com/COVID19Tracker).